nplrkn/alsoran/documentation/backlog.md

 - Deduplicate inline definitions in RRC autogeneration
 - Fix clippy
 -----TESTS------
-- Have the integration test not use real sockets and run in parallel
-- Intermittent failure of live redis test
 - Clean up Redis even if live redis test fails
 - Redis live test should not create Redis dump.rdb
 ----MAINTAINABILITY----